 Parish Music Program

-The Music List, 2019-2020 contains a list of this season’s concerts and repertoire for all Solemn Masses through the end of Christmastide (the Feast of the Baptism of the Lord), 2021, as well as information about the St. Cecilia Guild, our Friends of Music program.
+The current Music List contains the choral repertoire for all Solemn Masses through the end of Christmastide (the Feast of the Baptism of the Lord), 2021, as well as information about the St. Cecilia Guild, our Friends of Music program.
 Archived Music Lists from years past are available here.

-A Worship Leaflet that provides the congregational music, translations, voluntaries, and biographical information about the composers is printed for the Parish’s sung liturgies.
+A Worship Leaflet is printed for all of the Parish’s sung liturgies.

 Archival recordings of the Schola Cantorum are available on our Soundcloud page.

 Solemn Mass with the Schola Cantorum

 The Solemn Mass is at the heart of the Parish’s liturgical and musical life and is the richest expression of the Church’s Holy Sacrifice.
-As such, it is celebrated with full ceremonial on Sundays (at 12 Noon at St. Vincent Ferrer), on major feast days, and to mark important occasions in the community.
+As such, it is celebrated with full ceremonial on Sundays at 12 Noon at St. Vincent Ferrer, on major feast days, and to mark important occasions in the community.
 The Schola Cantorum, the Parish’s professional choir, sings for every Solemn Mass.
-Schola Cantorum is the official term used by the Catholic Church to denote a liturgical choir and literally means ‘school of singing’.
+Schola Cantorum is the official term used by the Catholic Church to denote a liturgical choir and means ‘school of singing.’

-The Schola chants the Latin Propers (the Entrance, Offertory, and Communion Antiphons, the Responsorium (the Dominican version of the Gradual), and the Alleluia) according to the Dominican Graduale, the chant book particular to the Order of Preachers.
-Offertory and Communion motets follow their respective Antiphons, and in privileged seasons a choral Mass Ordinary is offered.
+The Schola chants the Propers of the Mass–the Entrance, Offertory, and Communion Antiphons, the Responsorium (the Dominican version of the Gradual), and the Alleluia–according to the Dominican Graduale, the chant book particular to the Order of Preachers.
+Offertory and Communion motets follow their respective Antiphons, and in privileged seasons and on feastdays a choral Mass Ordinary is offered.
 This broad range of repertoire surveys the very best in our treasured Catholic musical patrimony.
-The celebrant’s orations, Credo, Preface, Pater noster, a Post-Communion Hymn, and a seasonally-changing Marian Antiphon after the dismissal are also sung at the Solemn Mass.
+The celebrant’s orations, Credo, Preface, and Pater noster are also sung at the Solemn Mass.